mcx/pronto/README.md

 For further details, refer to [this](doc/architecture.md).

 ## Dependencies
-Pronto depends on Eigen and Boost.
+Pronto depends on Eigen, Boost and Pinocchio.

 ## System Requirements
 The target operating system is **Ubuntu 22.04** with **ROS 2 Humble**.